Inductive reactance: solve for reactance

 What formula does this use?

-XL = 2 pi f L, the standard form documented by NIST / CODATA.
+XL = 2 pi f L. This is a standard result of physics; units and physical constants follow NIST / CODATA.

 Does the result ever change over time?